 Making pie crust in a food processor is the last thing I thought I would do with such a powerful kitchen appliance.
-When I bought my beloved Cusinart food processor, I was excited to have it for chopping vegetables, shredding cheese and pureeing fruit.
+When I bought my beloved Cuisinart food processor, I was excited to have it for chopping vegetables, shredding cheese and pureeing fruit.
 But I didn’t realize just how many ways I could use it, like for making pizza dough.
 While reading the little Cuisinart cookbook that came with it, I learned how to make pie crust in it…and I’ve been making it that way ever since.

-One of the keys to great pie crust is a VERY cold butter.
+One of the keys to great pie crust is VERY cold butter.
 This recipe uses 2 cubes of butter, so the first thing I do before anything else is pull my butter out of the refrigerator and cut it into cubes.
 I place them back into the refrigerator while I measure my flour and salt.

 The flour and salt are pulsed together in the food processor with the metal blade.
 Then, butter gets added.